GPUOpen-Tools/radeon_gpu_profiler/docs/source/Barriers.rst

 The barriers shown in an OpenCL profile correspond to the barriers inserted by the OpenCL driver for one of the following reasons.

-1. **Queue Profiling** - The application has enabled profiling CL_QUEUE_PROFILING_ENABLE property when creating a command queue.
+#. **Queue Profiling** - The application has enabled profiling CL_QUEUE_PROFILING_ENABLE property
+   when creating a command queue.
 This causes barriers to be inserted so that timestamps can be recorded.

-2. **Data Dependencies** - There are data dependencies between subsequent dispatches.
-For example, reading the results of a previous kernel dispatch.
+#. **Data Dependencies** - There are data dependencies between subsequent dispatches.
+For
+   example, reading the results of a previous kernel dispatch.
 This causes barriers to be inserted so that caches can be invalidated.

 OpenCL commmand queues process dispatches one after another and it is common for a subsequent kernel dispatch to use the results of a previous kernel dispatch.
-For this reason, it can be expected that a RGP profile will have a large number of barriers.
+For this reason, it can be expected that an RGP profile will have a large number of barriers.

 A typical OpenCL profile's barriers are shown below.